top of page

 GENERAL PIERCING AFTERCARE

 It is normal for your piercing to be tender or itchy for a few weeks and it is also possible that your piercing may bleed for a few days.
-Initially, the piercing site may be swollen and red as well as have a slight bit of bruising.
+Initially, the piercing site may be swollen and red, as well as have a slight bit of bruising.

 For a period of time, you will notice some discharge around your piercing.
 It should be clear to whitish color.
 It is your body’s lymphatic fluid and it will continue to come to the surface for the entire healing period.